 Asking ‘Who is Theaster Gates?’ — as the video does, above — actually poses an interesting question because his artworks – like all of the previous Nasher Prize winners – push at the boundaries of what constitutes ‘sculpture.’
-The Nasher’s new video, made by Quin Mathews, shows some of Gates’ characteristic, wide-ranging artistry, using everything from reclaimed wood, roofing tar, magazines, re-purposed buildings – even singing performances.
+The Nasher’s new video, made by Quin Mathews, shows some of Gates’ characteristic, wide-ranging artistry, using everything from reclaimed wood, roofing tar, magazines, whole re-purposed buildings – even singing performances.

-Personally, what I find so compelling about much of Gates’ work is that he is truly, deeply, socially engaged — and simultaneously, his works are as visually fascinating as any first-world luxury-lover might want.
-(During his lecture, Blay reports, Gates emptied his backpack on stage, re-arranged the furniture, blocked an auditorium entrance with chairs – and then began to sing, with no one playing the onstage piano.
+Personally, what I find so compelling about much of Gates’ work is that he is truly, deeply, socially engaged, re-shaping entire neighborhoods – and simultaneously, his works are as visually fascinating as any first-world luxury-lover might want.
+During his lecture, Blay reports, Gates emptied his backpack on stage, re-arranged the furniture, blocked an auditorium entrance with chairs – and then began to sing, with no one playing the onstage piano.

-‘Dallas Morning News’ visual art critic Rick Brettell recently decided the Nasher Sculpture Center’s current show of paleolithic stone axe heads (‘First Sculpture’) represents the museum seriously overstepping the boundaries of art.
+Speaking of pushing boundaries, ‘Dallas Morning News’ visual art critic Rick Brettell recently decided the Nasher Sculpture Center’s current show of paleolithic stone axe heads (‘First Sculpture’) represents the museum seriously stepping outside what constitutes art.
 Instead, the show moves into tool-making and weapon-making, however ancient and impressive those might be.
-This would seem to mean we can shut down (or at least, re-name) the Metropolitan Museum of Art’s Arms and Armor Department, not to mention the Ann and Gabriel Barbier-Mueller Samurai Collection.
+‘First Sculpture’ simply isn’t about sculpture; it’s about utensils.

 Who knows, maybe even shaving.